 Enter your ZIP code to see if there are any community solar projects near you.
 (If not, you can join our waitlist.)

-Create your account, confirm you’re eligible, and sign up for your project.
+Create your account using your personal email address, confirm you’re eligible, and sign up for your project.

 What happens after I sign up?